Island Harbourview

 From left to right: One Silver Sea, Island Harbourview, Bank of China Centre, Olympic station.

 Island Harbourview (維港灣 (wai^{4}gong^{2}waan^{1})) is one of the largest private housing estates in Tai Kok Tsui, Yau Tsim Mong District, Kowloon, Hong Kong.
-It is one of the property projects in MTR Olympic station Phase I. Developed by MTR Corporation, Sino Land, Bank of China (Hong Kong), Kerry Properties, China Overseas Land and Investment and Capitaland Commercial Limited, it comprises nine high-rise buildings, which were completed in 1998 and 1999.
+It is one of the property projects in MTR Olympic station Phase I. Developed by MTR Corporation, Sino Land, Bank of China (Hong Kong), Kerry Properties and Capitaland Commercial Limited, it comprises nine high-rise buildings, which were completed in 1998 and 1999.
 The towers are numbered from one to ten, but there is no tower four due to local superstition.

 Flats in the development range in size from 609 to 1215 ft2.
 It is the first estate to be completed in the new Reclamation Area which was part of the 1997 Construction Project.

 Demographics

 According to the 2016 by-census, Island Harbourview had a population of 6,549.
 The median age was 42.6 and the majority of residents (85.9 per cent) were of Chinese ethnicity.
 The average household size was 2.9 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$90,000.